 The Dana Research Centre and Library

-The Dana Research Centre is located in the Dana Centre at the rear of the Science Museum, in South Kensington, London.
+The Dana Research Centre is located in the Wellcome Wolfson Building at the rear of the Science Museum, in South Kensington, London.
 Opened in 2016, the Dana Research Centre aims to promote the Science Museum as an important centre for scholarly research and it is home to the Museum’s Research & Public History Department, and to the Museum’s students and funded research projects.
 The Centre also provides a library with a selection of books and journals, a reading room and public access to the Science Museum’s electronic resources.
-Here the public can access and order items held at the the extensive Science and Society library and archive collections stored at Wroughton (the Group’s large storage facility in Swindon).
-Do come and visit the Dana Centre to pick up a library card and browse the collection.
+Here the public can access and order items from the Museum’s extensive and rich library and archive collections stored at Wroughton (the Group’s large storage facility near Swindon).
+Do come and visit us to pick up a library card and browse the collection.
 More details, including the address can be found here.
 General questions about Library aspects may be directed to email@example.com, and more general research programme enquiries to firstname.lastname@example.org

 The call for proposals for the 2017 round of AHRC-funded Science Museums and Archives Consortium Collaborative Doctoral Awards is now closed.
-Please contact us at email@example.com if you wish to develop a proposal for the next deadline in September 2018.
+Please contact us at email@example.com if you wish to develop a proposal for future deadlines.
 Further details about the doctoral awards is given on the Science Museum’s Research and Public History webpages here.

 The Science Museum’s Research & Public History department continues to support a range of workshops, conference and seminars.
-Email firstname.lastname@example.org for a full timetable.
+See the full timetable here.